fgsfds1/cbzconcat/README.md

-# cbzconcat
+# cbztools

-cbzconcat is a Go-based command-line tool to merge multiple `.cbz` files into a single archive.
+cbztools is a Go-based command-line utility for working with CBZ comic archives.
+It currently supports concatenating multiple `.cbz` files into a single archive, with more tools planned for the future.

 It preserves image order, uses natural sorting to determine chapter order, extracts metadata from ComicInfo.xml if available, and generates a sanitized output filename.